 Host, "Morning Edition," NPR

-David is host of NPR's "Morning Edition" with Steve Inskeep and Renee Montagne.
+David is host of NPR's "Morning Edition," as well as NPR's morning news podcast "Up First" with Steve Inskeep and Rachel Martin.

 Prior to taking on his current role, Greene was an NPR foreign correspondent based in Moscow covering the region from Ukraine and the Baltics, east to Siberia.
 He spent a month in Libya reporting riveting stories in the most difficult of circumstances as NATO bombs fell on Tripoli.
 He was honored with the 2011 Daniel Schorr Journalism Prize from WBUR and Boston University for that coverage of the Arab Spring.